 The MDA and Small Business Administration-backed loan from BizCapital came as part of a purchase of the company in 2012 by a group of Sanderson executives led by Tom Whitaker, Sanderson’s current CEO.

 In the two years since, big box retail customers such as HomeDepot and Walmart have refused to pay higher prices to accommodate increased costs Sanderson incurred in making the toilet seats and in importing foreign-made seats for U.S. distribution, according to Higgins.

 “The lender has to understand the market conditions,” Higgins said.

 The more time allowed the more likely a buyer can be found, he added.

-Current owner owner and CEO Whitaker said nearly 100 companies discussed a potential buy the week before last, The Columbus Commercial Dispatch reported this week.
+Current owner Beneke Magnolia and CEO Whitaker said nearly 100 companies discussed a potential buy the week before last, The Columbus Commercial Dispatch reported this week.
 The newspaper noted Whitaker said an auction is a possibility if no buyer comes forward.

 A recently issued sales announcement said Sanderson Plumbing wants a buyer for both the Columbus and Butler, Ala., plants.
 The Butler plant, which produced woodflour plastic, closed two years ago.